WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

                 #skip_check: CKV_AWS_115,CKV_AWS_116,CKV_AWS_173,CKV_AWS_260
         ```
     2. Commit and Push your changes.
-    3. Static security analysis show diffent valudation flags from the scan.
+    3. Static security analysis show diffent validation flags from the scan.
     ![checkov scan](img/2022-11-18-1-38-26.png)
-    4. For thew purpose of the demo, we will skip those flags by uncomment the parameter skip_check as below:
+    4. For thew purpose of the demo, we will skip those flags by uncomment the parameter *skip_check* as below:
         ```yml
           - name: Run Checkov action
               id: checkov